ga-wdi-boston/ruby-objects-practice/README.md

 ## To start

-Fork, clone, branch (practice) and npm install
+Fork, clone, branch (practice) and bundle install

 ## Objectives